tamuratak/vscode_architecture/README.md

 # Architecture of VS Code

 VS Code consists of multiple processes that communicate with each other using inter-process communication (IPC).
-There is always exactly one main process, one shared process, and one PTY host process.
+There is always exactly one main process, one shared process, and one PTY host process if a terminal is opend.
 In contrast, a new renderer process and its associated processes are created for each window.

 By adopting this architecture, VS Code can improve latency in the UI and take advantage of multi-core CPUs by offloading heavy tasks to multiple separate processes.